annierusu/Storytelling-Robot/README.md

 QT is an expressive humanoid social robot developed by LuxAI.
 He is used to provide encouragement and motivation through storytelling to students.

+## Repository Structure: ##
+**build, devel, install:** these are directories for ROS functionality, no need to manually modify them.

+**src:** contains the source code and story text files.

+**research:** contains documents of the stages of the participatory design process and user study.

 ## How to use this project on Oracle VM VirtualBox:

 **Setting up the network of the VM:**

-When not connected to the robot: use NAT network.
+When *not* connected to the robot: use NAT network.
 >Modifications in the code are required: see NO ROBOT SUPPORT comments for more details

 When connected to the robot: if the robot has no wifi itself, use wifi dongle and use NAT on Adapter 1 (connect wifi to epfl network), Bridged adapter on Adapter 2 (TP-Link) (connect wifi2 to QT)